-On March 6, 2020, we filed a universal registration statement on Form S-3 (File No. 333-236943) with the SEC (the "Registration Statement") to replace our prior universal registration statement.
-The Registration Statement, which was declared effective by the SEC on April 1, 2020, permits us to issue up to an aggregate of \$1.0 billion in securities, consisting of common stock, preferred stock, warrants, debt securities, depository shares, subscription rights, and units, including through separate, concurrent offerings of two or more of such securities.
-Through December 31, 2022, we had issued a total of approximately 10,240,006 shares of Series C Preferred Stock for gross proceeds of approximately \$253.6 million, 2,415,000 shares of Series D Term Preferred Stock for gross proceeds of approximately \$0.4 million, and 13,703,939 shares of common stock (including common stock issued to redeem OP units) for gross proceeds of approximately \$267.8 million under the Registration Statement.
+On March 6, 2020, we filed a universal registration statement on Form S-3 (File No. 333-236943) with the SEC (the "2020 Registration Statement").
+The 2020 Registration Statement, which was declared effective by the SEC on April 1, 2020, permitted us to issue up to an aggregate of \$1.0 billion in securities, consisting of common stock, preferred stock, warrants, debt securities, depository shares, subscription rights, and units, including through separate, concurrent offerings of two or more of such securities.
+Under the 2020 Registration Statement, we issued a total of approximately 10,254,072 shares of Series C Preferred Stock for gross proceeds of approximately \$53.9 million, 2,415,000 shares of Series D Term Preferred Stock for gross proceeds of approximately \$0.4 million, 77,841 shares of Series E Preferred Stock for gross proceeds of approximately \$80.9 million.